-Quintessa and its staff have participated in international projects exploring biosphere assessment for deep geological disposal, including BIOMOVS II, BIOMASS, BIOCLIM, BIOSCOMP, EMRAS, EMRAS II, MODARIA, MODARIA II, and BIOPROTA.
-Quintessa staff played a key technical role in developing the BIOMASS guidance, and have a leading role in updating that guidance through the MODARIA II and BIOPROTA programmes.
+Quintessa employees have participated in international projects exploring biosphere assessment for deep geological disposal, including BIOMOVS II, BIOMASS, BIOCLIM, BIOSCOMP, EMRAS, EMRAS II, MODARIA, MODARIA II, and BIOPROTA.
+They played a key technical role in developing the BIOMASS guidance, and have a leading role in updating that guidance through the MODARIA II and BIOPROTA programmes.

 Quintessa has provided biosphere assessment support to a range of geological disposal programmes, including those for RWM in the UK, Andra in France, Nagra in Switzerland, NWMO in Canada and for JAEA and NUMO in Japan.
 Quintessa has also provided support to the regulatory review of biosphere assessment studies, most notably for SSM in Sweden.

 Our capabilities and experience in biosphere characterisation, research and assessment for geological disposal programmes includes:

 - assistance with the development and practical application of the international Reference Biospheres methodology;

 - support to the development and application of national and international regulations for the long-term safety of geological disposal;

 - support to the development of biosphere characterisation programmes;

 - understanding of long-term climate evolution and its representation within biosphere assessments, including transitions between climate states;